To prepare our fellows for careers in clinical nephrology, we provide a wide range of clinical activities at Tufts Medical Center.

 Consult Service – Fellows spend 3-5 months on this rotation, gaining experience in kidney disease consultations.
 Highlights include learning how to place internal jugular and femoral venous access catheters, and supervising acute hemodialysis and continuous veno-venous hemofiltration.
 In addition, fellows perform percutaneous kidney biopsies.

 Transplant Service – Fellows spend 3-5 months on this rotation, learning about the special medical needs of patients undergoing kidney transplantation or kidney donation, as well as those requiring immunosuppressive therapy.
 Because our Division takes part in over 50 transplants per year, fellows are able to participate in all phases of care for these patients.
-In addition, the transplant fellow performs consults and dialysis on inpatient liver, heart, lung, and bone marrow transplant recipients as requested.

 Fellows also provide long-term care for patients in three of our major clinics: